phy-q/benchmark/README.md

      ```
     4. Generated tasks will be available in the ```output```

-## 4. Tasks generated for baseline analysis
+## 4. Tasks Generated for Baseline Analysis
 <a name="Tasks-generated-for-baselines"/></a>
 We generated 100 tasks from each of the 75 task templates for the baseline analysis.
 We have categorized the 15 scenarios into 3 categories for convenience.
 The scenarios belong to each category are: category 1 (1.1 single force and 1.2 multiple forces), category 2 (2.1 rolling, 2.2 falling, 2.3 sliding, and 2.4 bouncing), and category 3 (3.1 relative weight, 3.2 relative height, 3.3 relative width, 3.4 shape difference, 3.5 non-greedy actions, 3.6 structural analysis, 3.7 clearing paths, 3.8 adequate timing, and 3.9 manoeuvring).
 Here  x.y represents the y<sup>th</sup> scenario of the x<sup>th</sup> category.
 The generated tasks can be found in ```tasks/generated_tasks.zip```.
 After extracting this file, the generatd tasks can be found located in the folder structure:
 <br>